johnsetzer/yerf/README.md

 #Browser Compatibility
-yerf is tested in IE 7-10, latest Chrome, latest Firefox, and latests Safari
+yerf is tested in IE 7-10, latest Chrome, latest Firefox, and latests Safari.

 #License
 Yerf is licensed under the Apache Version 2.0 License.